linkerd/linkerd/linkerd/docs/interpreter.md

 Key | Default Value | Description
 --- | ------------- | -----------
-minPeriodMs | 5000 | The period between session pings to Namerd threshold | 2.0 | Used to calculate the maximum allowed ping latency windowSize | 100 | The number of observations to make to gauge session liveness of Namerd closeTimeoutMs | 4000 | Timeout for a session ping's response before Linkerd terminates a session
+minPeriodMs | 5000 | The period between session pings to Namerd closeTimeoutMs | 4000 | Timeout for a session ping's response before Linkerd terminates a session

 ### Namerd retry